-- Select rectangle or circle selection tool using [] Rectangle Selection or Circle Selection toolbar buttons. - 2.
+- Select rectangle, circle or free-form selection tool using Circle Selection, Circle Selection or Free-Form Selection toolbar buttons. - 2.
 Make the selection using the mouse.
 To add new faces to the current selection hold the Ctrl key during selection of additional faces.
 To remove some faces from the current selection hold the Shift key during selection of faces to be removed. - 3.
-To delete selected faces click the X Delete Selection toolbar button or use Delete Selection command from the Edit menu.
-To crop selection to the selected faces click the Crop Selection toolbar button or use Crop Selection command from the Edit menu.
+To delete selected faces click the Delete Selection toolbar button or use Delete Selection command from the Edit menu.
+To crop selection to the selected faces click the 4 Crop Selection toolbar button or use Crop Selection command from the Edit menu.